Bah-vietz

 Where have you heard my work?

-Well for example if you watched The 83rd Annual Academy Awards (Oscars) or the TV show NCIS then you’ve heard my work.
-I’ve also had the privilege of working on Michael Bublé’s and Jackie Evancho’s latest albums.
-I’d written music for such clients like Nike, Dr. Pepper, Atlantis Resorts, & National Geographic.
-I’ve worked on Peepshow Las Vegas, Arrested Development Season 4 & Exeter – the newest horror film from the guys that gave you the Paranormal Activities.
-Those are just a couple examples that don’t include the multiple movies that I have written music for, music supervised or music edited on.
+You can hear my music all around the world, from John Wick and a plethora of Netflix shows & movies, all the way to The Mandalorian Experience for Star Wars Celebration.
+Even Trick or Treat Scooby-Doo!
+If you watched The 83rd Annual Academy Awards (Oscars) or the TV show NCIS then you’ve heard my work.
+I’ve had the privilege of working with some incredible artists, including on Michael Bublé’s and Jackie Evancho’s albums.
+I’ve written music for such clients as Nike, Dr. Pepper, Atlantis Resorts, Carnival Cruises, & National Geographic.
+I’ve worked on Peepshow Las Vegas, Arrested DevelopmentExeter – the newest horror film from the guys that gave you the Paranormal Activities.
+Those are just a couple of examples that don’t include the multiple movies that I have written music for, music supervised, or music edited.
+I’ve also worked with the Singapore Symphony Orchestra, including a fantastic concert featuring brand-new arrangements of all the holiday classics!

 Awards

-Song Of The Year
+Song Of The YearSong Of The Year

 Berklee Songwriting Competition: Song of the Year award for “Oh How I Love This Life”

-Best Original Score
+Best Original ScoreBest Original Score

 Academy Rewards winner as Best Original Score for Short Film for “The Snowman”

-Best Pop/Rock Song
+Best Pop/Rock SongBest Pop/Rock Song

 Rhythm and Frequencies: Best pop/rock song award for “Heroes”

-Johnny Mercer Project
+Johnny Mercer ProjectJohnny Mercer Project

 Winner & participant of Johnny Mercer Songwriter’s Project

-Outstanding Musicianship Award
+Outstanding Musicianship AwardOutstanding Musicianship Award

 Contemporary Writing and Production Achievement Award for Outstanding Musicianship

-Curtain Up Award
+Curtain Up AwardCurtain Up Award

 "Curtain Up" - Musical Theater Competition.
-All three songs I submitted won the contest.My story
+All three songs I submitted won the contest.

-Having already changed my life I was about to change something at the Academy itself!
+Having already changed my life I was about to change something at the University itself!
 I always had two enormous passions in music: film music and contemporary music (pop/pop-rock/musical/gospel/ccm, etc.).
 After many discussions with the dean of my major, I was granted permission to start the first contemporary band in the history of the F. Chopin Academy of Music.

 In 2007 I started my application process to one of the leading music schools in the world – Berklee College Of Music in Boston, USA.
-Out of thousands of students auditioned, I was one of the few who had been chosen to start their music education at Berklee.
-Not only did I successfully pass the entrance exams, I also received a scholarship from the college for having presented “high level of talent and musical promise”.
+Out of thousands of students who auditioned, I was one of the few who had been chosen to start their music education at Berklee.
+Not only did I successfully pass the entrance exams, but I also received a scholarship from the college for having presented a “high level of talent and musical promise”.
 At Berklee I pursued a triple-major degree program in Film Scoring, Contemporary Writing & Production, as well as Songwriting.